Living on the edge in the homeless encampments of Los Angeles

 The problem is growing.
 Homelessness spiked by 16 percent in January 2019 compared with the previous year, the Los Angeles Homeless Services Authority said.

-The homeless have set up tents on sidewalks and in neglected corners of nearly every section of the nation's second-largest city, from wealthy Bel-Air to working-class San Pedro.
-(Graphic: tmsnrt.rs/35KKnDJ)
+The homeless have set up tents on sidewalks and in neglected corners of nearly every section of the nation’s second-largest city, from wealthy Bel-Air to working-class San Pedro.

 Republican President Donald Trump on a visit to California in September said people living on the streets have ruined the “prestige” of Los Angeles and San Francisco and suggested the possibility of federal intervention.
 That same month, the Democratic-run Los Angeles government petitioned the U.S. Supreme Court to ask for legal power to forcibly sweep homeless encampments off the streets.